xiaoleiy/awesome/univocity-parsers-intro.md

-A powerful CSV/TSV/Fixed-width file parser library uniVocity-parsers in Java
+[uniVocity-parsers](http://www.univocity.com/pages/about-parsers): A powerful CSV/TSV/Fixed-width file parser library for Java
 ======

-The open-source project uniVocity-parsers is a CSV/TSV/Fixed-width file parser library in Java, providing the capability to read/write files with simplified API, and powerful features as shown below.
+[uniVocity-parsers](http://www.univocity.com/pages/about-parsers) is an open-source project CSV/TSV/Fixed-width file parser library in Java, providing many capabilities to read/write files with simplified API, and powerful features as shown below.

-Unlike other libraries out there, the uniVocity-parsers build it's own architecture for parsing text files, which focus on maximum performance and flexibility while making it easy to extend for new parsers.
+Unlike other libraries out there, uniVocity-parsers built its own architecture for parsing text files, which focuses on maximum performance and flexibility while making it easy to extend and build new parsers.

 ###Contents###